freedomotic/fd-user-manual/docs/source/use-cases/spokenhouse.rst

 Spoken House
 ============

-**Spoken House** is a mobile app for users with impaired vision and / or hearing, developed in collaboration between Informatici senza Frontiere and the University of Sannio.
+**Spoken House** is a mobile app for users with impaired vision and / or hearing developed in collaboration between Informatici senza Frontiere and the University of Sannio.

+This cross platform mobile application allows people with visual impairments easier management of their home automation controlled devices.

-Its interface to 4 corners, along with an electronic voice guidance, allows easy use and an easy navigation within the application.
+Using the 4 corners of the device and electronic voice guidance allows easy use and an easy navigation within the application.

 .. figure:: images/spokenhouse.jpg
     :width: 600px